Kanhaiya Lal Misra: Advocate General U.P. (India)

-Smt Gayatri Devi died on 29 April 1969.

 Timeline

 Pt.
 Kanhaiya Lal Misra studied at Banaras (Varanasi) in the Theosophical School under Dr. Mrs. Annie Beasant.

-1925 - Graduated with honours in Economics securing 91% marks in English.
+He graduated with honours in Economics securing 91% marks in English in 1925.

-1926 - Sat for the Indian Civil Service Examination and securing 150/150 in the English paper, an unbreakable record.
+He sat for the Indian Civil Service Examination in 1926 and securing 150/150 in the English paper, an unbreakable record.
 However, due to his student day's speeches of freedom and his influence by Mahatma Gandhi he was not selected.

-1927 - Passed his Law Examination and joint the District Bar.
+In 1927 he passed his Law Examination and joint the District Bar.

-1930 - October, shifted to the Allahabad High Court.
-He had an exceptional command of the Hindi, English and Urdu language.
+In October 1930 he shifted to the Allahabad High Court where he demonstrated an exceptional command of the Hindi, English and Urdu languages.

-1942 - Imprisoned during the Indian freedom struggle in the Naini Central Jail along with Pt.
+He was imprisoned in 1942 during the Indian freedom struggle in the Naini Central Jail along with Pt.
 Jawaharlal Nehru, Lal Bahadur Shastri, P. D. Tandon and others.

-1951 - Offered Judgeship but on his request he was reluctantly not appointed.
+In 1951 he was offered a judgeship but on his request he was reluctantly not appointed.
 He attained eminence in the legal field with his flare of advocacy, depth of learning, sweet trapping court craft, humility, and a photogenic memory.
 His simplicity and brilliance was his landmark.

-1952 - Appointed Advocate General, U.P. and continued till 9 March 1969 irrespective of the political party which came to power during this period.
+He was appointed Advocate General, U.P. in 1952 and continued till 9 March 1969 irrespective of the political party which came to power during this period.

-1955 - Offered Supreme Court Judgeship (being the first advocate to receive such distinction) without being a judge.
+In 1955 he was offered Supreme Court Judgeship (being the first advocate to receive such distinction) without being a judge.
 He requested through the Chief Justice of Allahabad High Court – Justice B. Malik, the then Chief Minister and Home Minister to spare him which again they did reluctantly.
 His reason was that he wanted to be in public life, serving institutions and the public at large.